jeremywiens/CPEN221_FinalProject/Design.md

 YelpD5 will implement all of these interfaces as well as implement the MPD5 interface

 Methods for User
+Abstraction function: Will exist as a Hashmap of types (ex. user_id) which point to the values of these types (ex.
+581894134) Rep Invariant: All individual users can only review a product once, and have unique user_id within each dataset
+//Constructor
 User(String s)
 getUsername()
 getAvgRating()